Making Sense of Travel Insurance

 What does "policy exclusions" mean?

 Policy exclusions can be defined as the expenses that the insurance company/plan will not pay.
-These include expenses resulting from illegal drug use, conditions which existed prior to the purchase of the insurance (these are called pre-existing conditions), participation in various dangerous activities, etc. Read your policy details carefully to identify any of these exclusions in your plan.
+These exclusions typically include expenses resulting from illegal drug use, conditions that existed prior to the purchase of the insurance (these are called pre-existing conditions), participation in various dangerous activities, etc. Read your policy details carefully to identify any of these exclusions in your plan.

 Q: